VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 VictoriaMetrics stores time series data in [MergeTree](https://en.wikipedia.org/wiki/Log-structured_merge-tree)-like data structures.
-On insert, VictoriaMetrics accumulates up to 1s of data and dumps it on disk to `<-storageDataPath>/data/small/YYYY_MM/` subdirectory forming a `part` with the following name pattern `rowsCount_blocksCount_minTimestamp_maxTimestamp`.
+On insert, VictoriaMetrics accumulates up to 1s of data and dumps it on disk to `<-storageDataPath>/data/small/YYYY_MM/` subdirectory forming a `part` with the following name pattern: `rowsCount_blocksCount_minTimestamp_maxTimestamp`.
 Each part consists of two "columns": values and timestamps.
 These are sorted and compressed raw time series values.
 Additionally, part contains index files for searching for specific series in the values and timestamps files.